-RELB 425 The Healing Ministry of Jesus 2-3 units The healing aspects of Christ's ministry, his use of miracles, and the implications of his methodology for medical workers in meeting cultural problems and spiritual needs today.

-RELB 427 The Gospel of Matthew
+The healing aspects of Christ's ministry, his use of miracles, and the implications of his methodology for medical workers in meeting cultural problems and spiritual needs today.
+RELB 427 The Gospel of Matthew on material peculiar to the first Gospel, and its overall theological emphasis.